 Born in Bangalore, India, in 1954, Seshadri came to America at the age of five.
 He grew up in Columbus, Ohio, where his father taught chemistry at Ohio State University, and has lived in many parts of the country, including the Pacific Northwest, where he spent five years working in the fishing and logging industries, and New York’s Upper West Side, where he was a graduate student in Columbia’s Ph.D. program in Middle Eastern Languages and Literature.
 He holds an A.B. degree from Oberlin College and an M.F.A. from Columbia University.
 He currently teaches prose and nonfiction writing at Sarah Lawrence College and lives in Brooklyn with his wife and son.

-Vijay Seshadri is the author of three collections of poetry, including 3 Sections, which was awarded the 2014 Pulitzer Prize for Poetry.
+Vijay Seshadri is the author of four collections of poetry, including That Was Now, This Is Then, 3 Sections, which was awarded the 2014 Pulitzer Prize for Poetry.
 The Pulitzer Prize committee praised 3 Sections as: “a compelling collection of poems that examine human consciousness, from birth to dementia, in a voice that is by turns witty and grave, compassionate and remorseless.”
 His other collections include The Long Meadow, which won the James Laughlin Award, and Wild Kingdom.
 His poems, essays, and reviews have appeared in AGNI, the American Scholar, Antaeus, Bomb, Boulevard, Lumina, the Nation, the New Yorker, the Paris Review, Shenandoah, Southwest Review, Threepenny Review, Verse, Western Humanities Review, Yale Review, the Times Book Review, the Philadelphia Enquirer, Bomb, San Diego Reader, and TriQuarterly, and in many anthologies, including Under 35: The New Generation of American Poets, Contours of the Heart, Staying Alive: Real Poems for Unreal Times, and Best American Poetry.

 3 SECTIONS (2013)